Crisis in the Classroom: How Marvin the “Mental Health Warrior” Cat Uses the RESPOND Method

 Recognize: This isn’t “bad behavior” — it’s a mental health crisis.

-Provide (a safe space): Ensure safety first.
+Provide: Ensure safety first.
 Remove the audience if possible.
 Invite them to step outside or sit somewhere quieter, away from the spotlight.

 Wrap Up

-Marvin closed the book with a decisive thunk.
-His fur was still frazzled, but his eyes glowed with determination.
 “This changes everything,” he said.
-“I don’t just have to hope I’m doing the right thing when my students are in crisis.
-I’ve got a method.
-A Warrior method.”
+“I don’t just have to hope I’m doing the right thing when my students — or anyone — are in crisis.
+Now I’ve got a Warrior method.”

-He bounded toward the door, taking my copy of Mental Health Warrior’s RESPOND to Crisis and muttering about buying extra copies for the teacher’s lounge (and possibly sneaking sardines into the vending machine).
+He bounded toward the door, taking my copy of Mental Health Warriors RESPOND to Crisis and muttering about buying extra copies for the teacher’s lounge — and possibly sneaking sardines into the vending machine.

 Before leaving, he turned back and smirked.
 “From now on, when someone’s in crisis, they don’t just get a teacher… they get Marvin the Mental Health Warrior Cat — fully RESPOND-enabled.”